ipums/ipums.github.io/_posts/2017-01-27-Python-Powered-Excel-Macros.md

 Any "why this language" discussion can be contentious for a variety of valid and not-so-valid reasons.
 In our case, Python is a great choice because:

-* The Excel-to-Python link is already possible, implemented, and readily available.
+* The Excel-to-Python link is already implemented, and readily available.
 * We have in-house Python expertise.
 * Iterating and debugging Python is much quicker than VBA.
 Much.
 Quicker.
 You can attach a dollar figure on that but it has the added benefit of leaving work with a smile and an unclenched jaw.
-* Dispensing with needing to use the archaic VBA editor to debug things.
+* It eliminates the need to use the archaic VBA editor to debug things.
 I now develop in my [editor of choice][] and see changes to my dev code simply by re-running the Python-based macro.
 No Excel restarts.
 No [VBA version control conundrums].
 * Our behind-the-scenes data processing code runs on Linux and heavily leverages Python.
-Further, we use in-house metadata Python libraries to efficiently harvest information by reading spreadsheets into [Pandas][] dataframes.
-Having those libraries also usable from Windows via Python-based Excel macros is HUGE for us.
+Furthermore, we use in-house metadata Python libraries to efficiently harvest information by reading spreadsheets into [Pandas][] dataframes.
+Having those libraries also usable on Windows via Python-based Excel macros is HUGE for us.

 [Pandas]: https://pandas.pydata.org
 [editor of choice]: https://atom.io